Image

 This incident underscores the urgent need for continued vigilance and support for victims of domestic violence, especially when law enforcement personnel are involved.
 There is an active investigation and more details will be released soon.

-Heavy rain, with a high of 70 and low of 39 degrees.
-Sunny in the morning, heavy rain in the afternoon and evening, clear overnight.
+Patchy rain nearby, with a high of 99 and low of 70 degrees.
+Sunny for the morning, clear overnight.